ehalprin/pewlett_hackard_analysis/README.md

 ## Background & Purpose

 This analysis was initiated by Bobby, an HR analyst working at the company Pewlett Hackard, who is attempting to prepare for a predicted wave of retirements among Pewlett Hackard staff.
-The purpose of this analysis was to identify how many employees in what roles were eligible to retire, and how many employees may be eligible to participate in a mentorship program to prepare them to fill vacancies created by retiring staff.
+The purpose of this analysis is to identify how many employees in what roles are eligible to retire, and how many employees may be eligible to participate in a mentorship program to prepare them to fill vacancies created by retiring staff.

 ## Process